 Remember, we learn better when WEeLearn together!

 Kids Café is a Utah Food Bank nutrition program offered at several County Library locations.
-In Utah, one in five children is unsure where his or her next meal will come from.
-Through this program, youth in their communities receive a meal each day, Monday through Friday and Saturday at some locations.
+In Utah, one in five children are unsure where his or her next meal will come from.
+Through this program, youths in their communities receive a meal each day, Monday through Friday and Saturday at some locations.

 The following County Library locations participate in Kids Café: